LINBIT/linstor-ansible/README.md

 The `drbd_backing_disk` variable should be set to an unused block device that the LINSTOR satellite nodes will use if the nodes are also a part of the `storage-pool` node group.
-If you do not have an unused block device to specify, a file-thin storage-pool will be used alternatively.
-The `drbd_replication_network` is the network interface that will be used by LINSTOR and DRBD.
+If you do not have an unused block device, do not add the node to the `linstor_storage_pool` node group, and only a `file-thin` storage-pool will be configured instead.
+The `drbd_replication_network` is the network, in CIDR notation, that will be used by LINSTOR and DRBD.
 It is strongly recommended that the `drbd_replication_network` be separate from the management network in production systems to limit network traffic congestion, but it's not a hard requirement.

 When ready, run the `site.yaml` playbook: